 Tanny was not talking about the problems of today – 2015 – but sounding the battle cry one-half century ago!
 The particular periodical that I was reading, Wisdom Magazine, was published in May, 1961.
 Similar in size to LIFE Magazine, Wisdom first appeared in 1956, typically featuring world-renowned Yousuf Karsh photos of famed intellectuals and artists on both covers and on the main inside feature.
 The articles were full of rich content about art, biographies, business, education, government, history, law, literature, medicine, music, philosophy, religion, science, world affairs – you get the picture.
 Wisdom Magazine truly fulfilled its promise of being “The Magazine of Knowledge and Education.”
 Unfortunately, Wisdom met its fate in 1964 and is no longer published.

 The world has greatly changed in 54 years, yet, when it comes to the health of Americans, the problems we face today with diet and exercise are nothing new – only the numbers change.
 In 1960 America, 54.2 percent of adults were not overweight or obese, yet by the year 2000 (40 years later), only 29 percent met this measurement.
 Conversely, over 14 percent of Americans were either obese or extremely obese in 1960.
 Today, this number is about 35 percent.

 Tanny was on to something back in the 1940s – 1960s.
 As for Tanny?
 His legacy is primarily known as being the American pioneer in the creation of the modern health club.
 His clubs, however, folded in the mid-1960s, with many locations becoming part of the Bally Total Fitness Clubs.

 Tanny died in 1985 at the age of 73 due to – heart failure, precisely the fate he wished for Americans to avoid.

-To learn more, we invite you to subscribe to our blog.
+To stay abreast of employee benefits and healthcare issues, we invite you to subscribe to our blog.